-The section of the exhibition entitled "The first computers - Ideas, concepts and machines" consists of a large showcase with original parts of the Harvard Mark I and Model V relay computers, as well as a display board illustrating the history of computers from 1935 to 1955.
+The section of the exhibition entitled "The first computers - Ideas, concepts and machines" consists of a large showcase with original parts of the Harvard Mark I and Model V relay computers, as well as a multimedia installation illustrating the history of computers from 1935 to 1955.

 The Harvard Mark I (also known as the IBM Automatic Sequence-Controlled Calculator) was a relay computer controlled by punched tape that IBM began to develop in 1939 and completed in 1944.
 It was based on a suggestion that had been put forward by Howard H. Aiken in 1937.
 While working on his doctorate in physics at Harvard University, Aiken had carried out extensive com-putations with mechanical desk calculators, and this had led him to the idea of a program-controlled computer.

 At almost the same time, relay computers were developed at Bell Laboratories in New York following a suggestion by the mathematician George R. Stibitz.
 The starting point for these developments lay in extensive calculations to improve the transmission quality of telephone calls over long distances and - once the USA had entered World War II - ballistic computations for the U.S. Army.
 The most ambitious type was the Model V, which was designed for general applications.
 Two of these systems were built in 1946/47.